 They know what to do and why.
 Their strengths are in the head.

 What is missing is EQ.
 The how.
 Values such as Compassion, Authenticity, Relationship building, and Empathy.
 These values are the language of the heart.
 They also happen to be the key elements in building the connection and trust needed when leading strategic change.

 This is why 70% of change leaders fail.
 They focus on the head, the what and why, and not the how, the heart.

-We are proud to announce our new Conscious Leadership Program on our new and improved website.
+We are proud to announce our new Collaborative Connections program on our new and improved website.
 It has five elements to develop conscious, values-based leadership.